Helperbird/website/src/pages/features/spell-check.md

 url: features/spell-check/
 ---

-## Tell Me About This Feature
+## What Is This Feature?

-Improve your writing with our easy-to-use online spell checker.
-Available as a Chrome, Edge, and iPad extension, our tool quickly and accurately checks your spelling and grammar, helping you write with confidence.
-Perfect for students, professionals, and anyone looking to improve their writing.
-Try it now and see the difference!
+Helperbird's Spell Checker makes writing easier by quickly checking your spelling and grammar as you type.
+Whether you're writing an email, a report, or a blog post, this tool helps you create clear, error-free content.
+It’s available as an extension for Chrome, Edge, and iPad, making it accessible wherever you need it.

+An upcoming update will integrate the Microsoft Editor API, bringing even more accuracy and functionality.

+---

+## What Are the Benefits of This Feature?

+**Improve Accuracy:** Ensure your writing is polished and professional, whether it’s a quick email or a detailed report.

+**Save Time:** Catch errors instantly so you can focus on your ideas instead of proofreading.

+**Increase Productivity:** Create high-quality, error-free documents faster, with less effort.

+---

+## Who Is It For?

+**Students:** Write essays, reports, and assignments with confidence.

+**Professionals:** Ensure emails, presentations, and documents are free of errors.

+**Bloggers and Writers:** Make your content clear, credible, and engaging.

+**Everyday Users:** Perfect for anyone who wants to write better without extra effort.

+---

+## Features

+- Grammar and spelling checks across multiple websites.
+- Works seamlessly on platforms like Google Docs, Gmail, and more.
+- Powered by the Microsoft Editor API for reliable results.

+---

 ## Coming Soon

-Helperbird's spell checker is getting an update, thanks to the Microsoft Editor API.
+Helperbird's Spell Checker is getting an update with improved accuracy and functionality, thanks to the integration of the Microsoft Editor API.
+Stay tuned for more details!

-## Benefits

-### Improve Accuracy

-Make your writing more accurate and credible, whether it's an email, report, or blog post.

-### Save Time

-Catch spelling and grammar errors quickly and easily, so you can focus on your content.

-### Increase Productivity

-Streamline the editing process and create high-quality, error-free documents faster.

-## Features

-- Helperbird's spell checker provides grammar and spelling checks across multiple sites, so you can write clear, concise posts and emails with confidence.
-- Powered by the Microsoft Editor API.
-- Contact us for more information.
+---

 ## Is This a Free Feature?

-No, it is a premium feature.
+No, this is a premium feature.
+You can try it free for 7 days as part of Helperbird Pro.